 In modern social relations, the problem of the motherhood of a working woman is often raised.
 Working outside the home distracts the mother from the child and forces her to leave her child in the care of another person for part of the day.
 The fact that the mother’s presence is unusually important for the proper psychological development of the child leads to the conclusion that a woman who is the mother of a small child should not be employed.

-However, an adequate replacement for the mother is not easy to find.
-A grandmother or some other adult cousin is not always in the family, and even when they are present, they are not always capable of raising a child.
-It is completely wrong to think that caring for a small child can be entrusted to anyone, such as an elderly person who can no longer do anything else, except to look after a child.
-A child is not an object or animal to look out for.
-A child is a subject who actively experiences its environment, so an active attitude of the environment towards it is needed as well.
-And a small child needs to be dealt with in a positive way, and that can only be done by someone who can properly play the motherly role.
+It is wrong to think that caring for a small child can be entrusted to anyone, such as an elderly person who can no longer do anything else, except to look after a child.
+A child is not an object or animal to look out for, but a subject who actively experiences its environment, so an active attitude of the environment towards it is needed as well.
+A small child needs to be dealt with in a positive way and that can only be done by someone who can properly play the motherly role.

 In the preschool period, the mother’s employment outside the home cannot impair the child’s psychological development.
-Moreover, a woman’s employment seems to favorably affect the formation of an older child’s personality, or at least not harm it.
-We come to this conclusion based on the results of our examination of this problem, which shows that urban school-age children whose mothers are employed show fewer mental disorders than children whose mothers are housewives.
+Urban school-age children whose mothers are employed show fewer mental disorders.
 In the countryside, our respondents were equally prone to mental disabilities, regardless of whether their mother was employed or not.

-When not employed, the mother has more time to deal with the child, but also more opportunities to make a number of mistakes in its upbringing.
 Since she is the most important of all the people who influence the shaping of a child’s personality, that child is particularly sensitive to its mother’s actions.
-The educational mistakes made by other educators, to which the child is bound by less strong feelings, do not leave in its personality as profound damage as the educational delusions of its mother.
+The educational mistakes made by other educators do not leave in its personality as profound damage as the educational delusions of its mother.

 Other influences on the child may to some extent correct a number of parenting mistakes that the mother may make.
-When a child comes in contact with more educators and with different environments, it becomes more independent, gains more confidence in itself, and exercises in creating natural contact with other people.
+When a child comes in contact with more educators and with different environments, it becomes more independent and gains more confidence in itself.
 These are all processes in the child’s psyche that make it healthier and more resilient.
-On the contrary, when the mother is at home most of the day, she often and inadvertently ties the child to herself too much, makes it overly dependent on itself, holds it, serves it, does not give it enough opportunities to move in the company of other children, to develop its initiative and to face difficulties and risks.
-Such an educational procedure inhibits the emotional maturation of the child, causes conflicts of motives in it, makes it ambivalent towards its environment, brings it into conflict with the environment, and thus encourages it to unhealthy behavior.
+Such an educational procedure inhibits the emotional maturation of the child.

-The mother’s employment outside the home can be detrimental to the child’s psychological development if, in addition to her job, she is equally burdened by the household.
-Then she works all day, there is no time for rest or leisure, so it is understandable that she is constantly physically and mentally exhausted.
-It makes her dissatisfied, irritable, grumpy or aggressive.
-Then she takes this mental tension out on the children as well, so she inevitably turns into a bad educator.
-But its overload is usually not only due to employment but on the one hand, it is the insufficient development of institutions and services to help households, and on the other hand insufficient readiness of many husbands to cooperate with women in doing household chores.
+A mother’s employment outside the home can be detrimental to the child’s psychological development if, in addition to her job, she is equally burdened by the household.
+It makes her dissatisfied, irritable, grumpy or aggressive, and takes this mental tension out on the children as well, so she inevitably turns into a bad educator.
+But its overload is usually not only due to employment but on the one hand, it is the insufficient development of institutions and services to help households.